A completely boring HERPES educational blog post that you should absolutely read anyway.

 You can’t trust the statistics.
 The CDC does not collect data on herpes infections since herpes is simply a nuisance skin condition.
 Unlike other STI’s, it causes no major health issues.
 You might feel like your life is over when you get your diagnosis, but I can assure you, herpes is not terminal!

-Furthermore, with 75% to 90% of those infected never having any symptoms, most people never have a compelling reason to request a test and therefore never get diagnosed.
+Furthermore, with 75% to 90% of those infected never have any symptoms, most people never have a compelling reason to request a test and therefore never get diagnosed.

 Excerpt: “Around 75% of Americans carry HSV 1 or HSV 2 somewhere on their body.
 That virus can (but may not) be transmitted to any surface of someone else’s body, via physical contact.
 If it does transmit, there’s an ~80% chance that they won’t recognize any symptoms from the infection.
 However they, too, will retain the virus for life and be contagious.”